Viking Compass Tattoos

-The Viking compass, also known as a Nordic Compass, is an expression of someone’s intention with the symbols or “runes” depicting power and endurance.
+The Viking compass, also known as a Nordic Compass, is an expression of someone’s intention with the symbols or “runes” depicting power and determination.

-They can be seen as an ode to one’s heritage of a tradition once lost, a culture that withstood the test of time in one of the harshest environments, or they can be a source of interpersonal inspiration and a reminder of one’s inner power.
+They can be seen as an ode to one’s heritage of a tradition once lost, a culture that withstood the test of time, or they can be a source of interpersonal inspiration and a reminder of one’s inner power.

 At its deepest level, varying meanings behind the Viking Compass can be traced down to individual tribes of the region.

 This meant that there would be different meanings of these runes within some communities.

 Today, however, it’s seen as a symbol of protection and guidance, with each beautiful design as unique as the skin that it is tattoed on.

 Over and above the protection offered by these rune symbols, they can also spell out something significant to you.

 This could be anything from a loved one’s name, your place of birth, or an intention that you have set out for your life.